How do I give internet access to a Lambda function that's connected to an Amazon VPC?

 Create a NAT gateway

-For instructions, see Create a NAT gateway.
-When you create the NAT gateway, for Subnet, choose the subnet that you want to make public.
-(From the previous example: Public subnet.)
+Create a NAT gateway.
+For Subnet, choose the subnet that you want to make public.
+(Based on the previous example, use Public subnet.)

 Note: To test your NAT gateway setup, see Test the public NAT gateway.

-Note: When an Amazon VPC-connected Lambda function makes requests, it randomly selects an associated subnet.
+Note: When an Amazon VPC-connected Lambda function makes requests, the function randomly selects an associated subnet.
 If the function uses a misconfigured subnet, then you get an error.
 To prevent random errors, make sure to use the same configuration for all subnets that your function uses.

-For instructions, see Create a custom route table.
-When you create the route tables, for Name tag, enter a name for each route table that helps you identify the subnet that it's associated with.
-For example: Public subnet and Private Lambda.
+Create a custom route table for your public subnet and a second custom route table for your private subnet.
+When you create route tables, for Name tag, enter a name for each route table to help you identify the subnet that it's associated with.
+For example, you might use Public subnet and Private Lambda.

-For each route table, make sure that you complete the following steps:
+For each route table, complete the following steps:

 1. Associate the public subnet's route table (Public subnet) with the subnet that you want to make public.